top of page

 Caring for a Loved One with Dementia at Home: Practical Tips for Families

 Dementia affects not only memory, but daily routines, communication, and emotions.
 For family caregivers, providing dementia care at home can feel overwhelming — especially without guidance.
-Create a Safe Home Environment · Reduce clutter and tripping hazards · Use labels or visual cues · Maintain consistent routines · Ensure adequate lighting Small changes can significantly reduce confusion and anxiety.
-Communicate with Compassion · Sp
+Dementia caregiving often overlaps with non-medical home care support provided by family members.
+Create a Safe Home Environment · Reduce clutter and tripping hazards · Use labels or visual cues · Maintain consistent routines · Ensure adequate lighting Sma

 1 min read